Semillon

 flavor profile of a supporting role grape,

-blended.
+blends, if at all.
 Semillon is the soft, subtle, rich Yin

-to balance the Yang of Sauvignon Blanc, which
+to balance the Yang of sauvignon blanc, which

 can be aromatically aggressive and acidic.